Overview

 New York State Department of State

-Any interested parties and/or agencies desiring to express their views concerning any of the above proposed activities may do so by filing their comments, in writing, no later than 4:30 p.m., 30 days from the date of publication of this notice or March 24, 2023.
+Any interested parties and/or agencies desiring to express their views concerning any of the above proposed activities may do so by filing their comments, in writing, no later than 4:30 p.m., 30-days from the date of publication of this notice, or January 17, 2025.

 This notice is promulgated in accordance with Title 15, Code of Federal Regulations, Part 930.